manish-bagdwal1/manish-bagdwal1/README.md

-- 👋 Hi, I’m Manish Bagdwal working currently as Data Science Researcher at INSAID
+- 👋 Hi, I’m Manish Bagdwal working currently as Data Science Researcher at INSAID.
-- 👀 I’m interested in listening music , playing cricket and games on e-platforms
+- 👀 I’m interested in listening music , playing cricket and games on e-platforms.
-- 🌱 I’m currently learning computer vision
+- 🌱 I’m currently learning computer vision and NLp.
 - 💞️ I’m looking to learn more technologies related to data science.
 - 📫 You could reach me at manishbagdwal9@gmail.com